isaacLepley/Alimus-Public/house-rules.md

 - May be drank as a bonus action (standard rules)
 - Drinking as an action will restore the maximum health

-## Death saves are made in secret (not 100% convinced on this one, idk)
+## Death saves are made in secret
+- Builds tension.
+Also allows for medicine checks to actually be useful for something.

 ## Skills as used in an urban setting: